-Many industries use aluminum in their products, so aluminum demand is a good barometer of the strength of the manufacturing economy.
-Manufacturing represents an important part of GDP, particularly in the fast-growing emerging economies, so investing in aluminum is a way to bet on global GDP growth.
+Manufacturing represents an important part of national GDP figures, particularly in the fast-growing emerging economies.
+Hence, trading aluminum is a way to bet on global GDP growth.

-Some of the best specific reasons for investing in aluminum include:
+Some of the commonly cited reasons for trading aluminum include:

 - Bet on Chinese Demand